-Meghan primarily represents the interests of financial institutions, creditors, buyers, sellers, and landlords, in a variety of litigation and bankruptcy proceedings and in connection with collateral foreclosures, evictions, collections, loan workouts, and loan documentation.
+Meghan primarily represents the interests of financial institutions, creditors, buyers, sellers, property owners, and landlords, in a variety of litigation and bankruptcy proceedings and in connection with collateral foreclosures, evictions, collections, loan workouts, and loan documentation.
 She specializes in creditors’ rights and has worked successfully to obtain favorable results for lenders both in and out of court.

 Meghan also specializes in business and intellectual property disputes.
 She regularly litigates trademarks, trade dress, copyrights, and patents, both seeking enforcement of those rights and defending against claims of infringement.
 Meghan also litigates claims for misappropriation of trade secrets, unfair business practices, interference with business relations, and breach of contract.